prof3ssorSt3v3/mad9011/docs/deliverables/README.md

 <Deliverable
   title="Photoshop Quiz"
-  dueDate="Due: Thursday January 18th @5:00pm"
+  dueDate="Due: Tuesday January 23rd @9:00pm"
   linkType="disabled"
   description="Test your knowledge of the skills and techniques covered in the Photoshop portion of the course, encompassing everything from basic editing tools to advanced image manipulation"
 />